Physical activity for health and vitality

 The physical activity recommendation for over 65-year-olds introduces the amount of physical activity beneficial for the health and vitality of older adults.
 It also describes the versatile nature of the required physical exercise and gives advice on how to increase physical activity in daily life.

 The 65+ recommendation particularly highlights the effects of muscle strength and balance on functional mobility, fall prevention and ability to overcome daily challenges.
-Versatility of physical activity is also emphasized.
+Versatility of physical activity is also emphasised.

 Picture 1.
 Weekly physical activity recommendation for over 65-year-olds.